-If you are dedicated to this method, the risk of being upside down will be outweighed by the benefits of being able to achieve financial security in such a short period of time.
+If you are dedicated to this method, the risk of being upside down will be outweighed by the benefits of achieving financial security in such a short period of time.

 But am I Really Financially Independent if I Self Manage?

 Sort of.
-While there is no such thing as truly passive income, self managed real estate is not the most passive.
-If you acquire 6 buildings at 4 units each, you will have 24 units total.
-Self managing a unit may take 10 hours per unit per year, or 240 hours per year.
+While there is no such thing as truly passive income, self-managed real estate is not the most passive.
+For example, if you acquire six buildings at four units each, you will have 24 units total.
+Therefore, self-managing a unit may take 10 hours per unit per year, or 240 hours per year.
 This is about 20 hours a month or 4.5 hours per week.

-Sure, this probably makes it hard to take extended travel, or spend periods of time focused 100% on something else.
+Sure, this probably makes it hard to take extended travel or spend periods of time focused 100% on something else.
 But if you continue to grow your portfolio, you could switch it over to being professionally managed at any point.
-Also by the time you have 24 units, you will likely have a pretty solid team in place.
-Where you will be able to handle most issues without physically stepping foot into the building if need be.
+Also, by the time you have 24 units, you will likely have a pretty solid team in place where you will handle most issues without physically stepping foot into the building if need be.

 Should I go for a Single Family House?

-This model works really well not because it is focused on the cost reduction of your living expense, but on acquiring quality assets using mortgage products that benefit owner occupants.
-While true, it certainly will reduce your housing cost by offsetting it with income, it is a real portfolio builder.
+This model works really well not because it is focused on the cost reduction of your living expense but on acquiring quality assets using mortgage products that benefit owner-occupants.
+While true, it certainly will reduce your housing cost by offsetting it with income, and it is a real portfolio builder.

-In my market, there are tons of 4 family properties that meet Fannie Mae guidelines.
+There are tons of 4 family properties in my market that meet Fannie Mae guidelines.
 In your market, this may not be the case.
-If it is hard finding traditional 4 family buildings in your market, or the pricing does not work for Fannie Mae guidelines, then a single family may work.
-You will want to look for a single family home that you can rent out parts of while you are living there.
-But more importantly, you will want to find one that when you rent out the whole thing you will be able to earn a solid cashflow.
+If it is hard finding traditional four-family buildings in your market, or the pricing does not work for Fannie Mae guidelines, then a single-family may work.
+You will want to look for a single-family home that you can rent out parts of while living there.
+But more importantly, you will want to find one that you will be able to earn a solid cash flow when you rent out the whole thing.

 But I don’t want to move all the time

 This is a highly valid complaint about building a portfolio this way through house hacking.
-One argument is, toughen up, you are trying to achieve financial independence and that requires sacrifice.
-On the other hand, uprooting your life every year or two has very real costs to your time and mindset.
+One argument is to toughen up.
+You are trying to achieve financial independence, which requires sacrifice.
+But, on the other hand, uprooting your life every year or two has genuine costs to your time and mindset.

 This is a much easier method to deploy as a single person or a young family.
 A family has more requirements for the size of the unit, neighborhood, amenities than you would if you are single.
 Getting everyone on the same page is more difficult.
-However, it is still a possible strategy to use as a family as well as a single person.
+However, it is still a possible strategy to use as a family and a single person.

-If you are going to use this strategy, it should be noted that you will want to optimize your life for moving every year or so for a few years.
-In order to do that, you can embrace minimalism, select furniture that is easy to move and durable, and focus on storage that moves with you rather than living from cardboard boxes.
+If you use this strategy, you should note that you will want to optimize your life for moving every year or so for a few years.
+To do that, you can embrace minimalism, select furniture that is easy to move and durable, and focus on storage that moves with you rather than living from cardboard boxes.

 The End Goal

 So the end goal of all this work is to build a portfolio that will support the lifestyle you are looking for.
 If used properly, house hacking can be a great tool to achieve financial independence earlier in life.
-It can give you a boost toward building cashflow.
-It can also give your balance sheet a boost while building equity which you can tap into later in life.
+It can give you a boost toward building cash flow.
+It can also boost your balance sheet while building equity, which you can tap into later in life.